lawrennd/old_talks/_supply-chain/includes/bits-and-atoms.md

 \define{bitsAndAtoms}
 \editme

-\section{The Physical World: Where Bits meet Atoms}
+\subsection{The Physical World: Where Bits meet Atoms}

 > The change from atoms to bits is irrevocable and unstoppable.
 Why now?
 Because the change is also exponential — small differences of yesterday can have suddenly shocking consequences tomorrow.
 >